 Dr. Anita Abbott, Director, Global Partnership and Development Ltd

-Dr Anita Abbott is the Research Director and Chief Consultant of Global Partnership and Development Ltd. She is currently a research fellow at NATO Defence College.
+Dr. Anita Abbott is the Research Director and Chief Consultant of Global Partnership and Development Ltd. She was a research fellow at NATO Defence College.
 She regularly contributes to publications and is invited nationally and internationally for research projects and speaking engagements.
-Her research areas include sovereignty, transnationalism, international agreements, diplomatic deterrence and cooperative strategy, embedded negotiation and strategy model, hybrid war and nuclear deterrence.
+Her research areas include strategic partnership and negotiation, political alliance, alliance behaviour, strategic diplomatic deterrence, and geopolitics and alliance identity.
 Her first book develops education sovereignty model in international negotiation.
 In her second book, published by Palgrave MacMillan, she uses Indonesia and several countries as examples of how negotiation works for maintaining sovereignty in education.